dusking/solen/README.md

 [![PypI](http://img.shields.io/pypi/v/solen.svg)](http://img.shields.io/pypi/v/solen.svg)

-Solen is a base Python util for Solana based token commands.
+Solen is a Python based util for Solana based token commands.
 You can use it as a CLI tool and as a python library.

 Features:
 * Balance of local wallet for SOL / Token